CrossFit: Death of Lazar Đukić

 At the 2024 CrossFit Games, a Serbian athlete, Lazar Đukić, died from drowning in the first event that involved an open-water swim.
 Criticisms have been voiced on the decision to hold an outdoor run and swim event in the heat of Texas, where the water temperature may be too high to be safe, and on the inadequate provision of lifeguards and safety personnel at the event.
 Athletes and coaches also said that CrossFit had ignored safety concerns expressed by athletes over many years.
-Some athletes also criticized the decision to continue with the Games, when the leader of the sport team Dave Castro made a false claim that the Đukić family wanted the Games to continue as a tribute to Lazar in order to convince the athletes to stay in the competition.
+Some athletes also criticized the decision to continue with the Games, when the leader of the sports team, Dave Castro, made a false claim that the Đukić family wanted the Games to continue as a tribute to Lazar in order to convince the athletes to stay in the competition.
 A number of athletes including both 2023 champions Laura Horvath and Jeffrey Adler chose to withdraw from the competition.
 Horvath accused CrossFit of being responsible for Đukić's death, thought the response to Đukić's death "inhumane", and characterized CrossFit as a corporation driven by a basic instinct of "survival and profit".
 The Professional Fitness Athletes' Association (PFAA), a group representing the interest of CrossFit athletes, called for transparency on the investigation into the death, the creation of an independent safety team, and the removal of Dave Castro as leader of the sport team.

 CrossFit, however, refused to publish the third-party investigation into Đukić's death, created its own safety advisory board, and kept Castro as leader of the sport team.
 It also established instead its own CrossFit Athlete Council as an alternative to PFAA.
 PFAA expressed its dissatisfaction with CrossFit's response and said that it would support any athlete should they wish to boycott the Games and explore alternative competition routes.
 A number of prominent athletes, including Patrick Vellner, Laura Horvath, and Annie Thorisdottir, opted not to take part in the 2025 Games season, and affiliates have announced their de-affiliation from CrossFit or non-participation in the Open.
 Participation in the CrossFit Open fell over 30% from nearly 350,000 athletes in 2024 to 234,000 in 2025, and more than 1,400 CrossFit gyms de-affiliated in 2024, in part due to the controversy.